YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 A touch up should not be calculated from one image alone.
 A photo can show the concern, but examination shows whether the concern is a graft number problem, a hair direction problem, a lighting problem, or an expectation problem.

-Where can a small number of grafts make a real difference?
+Where a small number of grafts can make a real difference

 A small number of grafts can make a real difference when the concern is focused.
 A thin corner, a small gap behind the hairline, a weak transition zone, or a visible break in density may improve with a modest number of grafts.

 The same number can be useless if the concern is broad.
 Two hundred grafts placed into a large crown will not transform the area.
-A few hundred grafts spread across a wide mid-scalp may disappear visually.
+A few hundred grafts spread across a wide mid scalp may disappear visually.

 The detail the patient wants to improve should be named clearly.
 If that answer is precise, a touch up may be reasonable.
 If that answer is that everything looks thin, the plan needs deeper diagnosis.